 This product can be tumble-dried on low to medium heat in the dryer (best for humid climates) or dried on a line.
 If you have them, dryer balls can be very helpful to speed up the drying process and prevent clumping.
 We like to add a drop or two of essential oils (lavender works great!) to our dryer balls for added freshness.

-Place your Waterproof Mattress Protector in the washing machine with eco-friendly laundry detergent.
+Place your Waterproof Mattress Protector or Deep Pocket version in the washing machine with eco-friendly laundry detergent.
 Use the gentle/delicates or low setting on your washer with cold water.

 Remove promptly from your washer when the cycle is complete and place in the dryer on low (use dryer balls, if possible).
 Alternatively, you can line dry — or a combination of both.

 Once it is fully dry, you can put your Waterproof Mattress Protector back on your mattress, giving it a good shake before you put it on can also help fluff it up.